 Will – Anonymous Ism Patchwork Crew Socks

-Now, one could argue that perhaps I’m pushing it a bit, and socks worn to parties shouldn’t be worn to weddings.
-But I honestly feel like my fair isle pair is versatile enough to do the rounds just about anywhere.
+As far as socks go, they’ve held up brilliantly.
+Over the years, I’ve worn them to parties, I’ve worn them shopping, heck, I’ve even worn them to weddings.
+One could argue that perhaps I’m pushing it a bit, and socks worn to parties shouldn’t be worn to weddings.
+But I honestly feel like my Fair Isle pair is versatile enough to do the rounds just about anywhere.
 The green, red and white tones look so good against dark navy blues, hence why I think they pair well with raw denim and/or a navy suit.
 Chuck on a pair of brown Alden loafers or Paraboots and you’re set for any occasion.

 They’re also robust.
-You know when you hold something and it just feels quality?
+You know when you hold something and you can just feel quality?
 That’s the feeling I get when I hold my Anonymous Ism socks.
 You wouldn’t necessarily think that, given how loose the weave is, but I struggled to find any loose threads when I looked them over in preparation for this article.
 Am I going to replace all of my socks with Anonymous Ism?
 No. I mean, I wish, but that’s just not really a feasible option.
 Do I think it’s worth having one or two pairs that you bust out on special occasions?
 Absolutely.

 Oh, and, by the way, I’m going to echo Ben, here, while we’re on the topic of excellent socks.
 If you’re in the market for some everyday beaters and you’re based in the US, check out The Railroad Sock.
 I managed to pick some up in the UK and they’re honestly unbelievable.
-Super thick, super durable, super comfy.
+Super thick, durable, comfy.
 Made in the U.S.A. since 1896.
 If you’ve been making socks, and nothing but socks, for that long, you oughta know a thing or two.

 Zach – Harvest & Mill 3 Pack Organic Cotton Socks